gabe565/gh-profile/README.md

   - `gh profile create example` - Adds a profile named example.
 - `gh profile switch` - Prompts to choose a profile from an interactive list.
   - `gh profile switch default` - Switches to a profile named default.
+- `gh profile rename` - Prompts to rename a profile.
+  - `gh profile rename example example2` - Renames a profile named example to example2.
 - `gh profile list` - Lists all profiles.
 - `gh profile delete` - Prompts to remove a profile.
   - `gh profile delete example` - Deletes a profile named example.